GVC (Gradle Version Catalog Manager)

 Targeted Updates

-When --filter is provided, GVC lists every matching library/version alias/plugin so you can pick a single target.
+When --target is provided in apply mode, GVC lists every matching library/version alias/plugin so you can pick a single target.
 Combine it with -i/--interactive to choose the exact version (stable or pre-release) you want to install.

 # Review and pick a version for dependencies with "okhttp" in their alias

---interactive; GVC selects the newest version that satisfies the stability rules. - Include pre-releases with
+--interactivewhen the target pattern matches exactly one entry; GVC selects the newest version that satisfies the stability rules.
+If multiple entries match, refine the target or add--interactive. - Include pre-releases with

 --no-stable-onlywhen you want to evaluate beta/RC builds.